Growth

 Cleaning quality.
 The cleaners who carried you through five properties are now stretched.
 New cleaners are brought in, the briefing is informal, standards drift unevenly, and the first agency-side cleaning audit reveals three properties operating below the standard you'd defend in front of an owner.
 Build a cleaning checklist with photos.
 Have the head cleaner walk a new cleaner through the first three cleans personally.
 Audit randomly.

 Reservation accuracy.
-The calendar shows ten provisional bookings, three confirmed but not paid, and two owner blocks.
+The calendar shows a mix of pending bookings, confirmed bookings, and owner blocks.
 Someone has to remember what each row really means.
 They don't.
-Adopting reservation states that match the actual lifecycle — enquiry, hold, confirmed, paid, cancelled — and enforcing them in the calendar is unglamorous and pays off immediately.
+Adopting clear booking states that match how your operation actually works — and enforcing them on the calendar — is unglamorous and pays off immediately.

 What changes between fifteen and twenty